What is Editing, Mixing and Mastering in a Recording Studio?

 Watch Amy Winehouse’s original recording of ‘Back To Black’ in the studio with Mark Ronson:

-Editing the audio simply means cleaning the recording up: removing any unwanted noises, cutting out or moving sections of songs that you may feel no longer fit where they were originally placed.
+Editing the audio simply means cleaning the recording up.
+This removes any unwanted noises and cuts out or moves sections of songs to help them fit the song better.
 The extent of this phase is entirely dependent on how fruitful your recording session was.

 An engineer will also go through the takes and sometimes combine them to get the best overall performance, known as comping.
 An engineer can also go through takes and adjust timings to ensure all instruments are perfectly in time with each other, resulting in a tighter recording.